Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: The model and the dimensional reductions

-Therefore, identifying any hyperplane of $\mathbb{R}^3$ with any unitary normal vector to such an hyperplane, to any trajectory of four collapsing one-dimensional inelastic hard spheres can be associated the discrete dynamical system, taking values in $\mathbb{P}_2(\mathbb{R})$:
+Therefore, identifying any hyperplane of $\mathbb{R}^3$ with any unit normal vector to such hyperplane, to any trajectory of four collapsing one-dimensional inelastic hard spheres can be associated the discrete dynamical system, taking values in $\mathbb{P}_2(\mathbb{R})$:

-which encompasses in particular the order of collisions.
+which encompasses in particular the order of collisions, and all the possible orders of collisions in the original four particle system are encoded in the dynamical system described by \eqref{EQUATSpherReducDiscrMappi}.
 Rephrasing again, there exists a mapping:

 such that the discrete dynamical system \eqref{EQUATSpherReducDiscrMappi} can be rewritten as: